omosedebassey/Identifying-Key-Drivers-of-Supply-Chain-Disruptions/README.md

 |--------|------------|---------|----------------|
 | Historical Disruption Count | 0.0030 | 0.606 | Weak, not significant |

-**Findings:** Historical exposure shows limited linear predictive power for future severity.
+**Findings:** This finding suggests that while past disruptions increase the likelihood of future disruptions, they do not necessarily intensify how severe those disruptions are.
+Severity appears to be influenced more by situational or operational factors (e.g., lead times, delay days, supplier performance) rather than by historical frequency alone.

 ---

-## RQ4: How do coordination and governance factors influence disruption outcomes?
+## RQ4: How do coordination and governance factors (dominant buyer role and data-sharing consent) influence supply chain disruption outcomes?

 ### Regression Model
 **Independent Variables:** Dominant Buyer Flag, Data Sharing Consent